-It's not a Single Journey - Think Segmentation
+It's not a single journey - think segmentation

-Is a single map going to do the trick, at least to communicate the general picture?
+Question: Is a single map going to do the trick, at least to communicate the general picture?

-MICHAEL: Unfortunately no. A single map per segment is more the rule of thumb, assuming your segments are wellresearched and clearly distinguished.
+Michael: Unfortunately no. A single map per segment is more the rule of thumb, assuming your segments are well-researched and clearly distinguished.